-Dual Master's Degrees in K-12 Educational Administration and Business Administration Requirements
+Dual Master's Degrees in Educational Studies and Business Administration Requirements

 The program is designed so that all requirements for both degrees are completed in two-and-a-half to three years and both degrees are then awarded simultaneously.

 The master of business administration 57 credit-hour degree program, including:

 - Forty-five business administration credits, made up of:

 - Roughly 30 credit hour master of business administration core (no credit is awarded for business administration core courses successfully waived: credit must be earned with business electives)